-Anything crafted from stone or glass works well on the patio.
+Anything crafted from stone or glass works well on rainy patios.
 Ceramic comes in all colors of the rainbow and brightens up your outdoor space year-round.
-Terracotta makes a sturdy vessel, but statues are also made from this earthy, water-friendly material.
+Terracotta makes a sturdy vessel or pot for plants, but statues are also made from this earthy, water-friendly material.

-Steel sculptures are rust-resistant and like pieces made from stone or ceramic make wonderful art pieces for your patio in any climate.
+Steel sculptures are rust-resistant and, like pieces made from stone or ceramic, make wonderful art pieces for a patio in any climate.

 Always popular, metal patio pieces, such as sculptures and table décor, can stay outside as long as they’re treated for rust-resistance.

-Don’t shy away from canvas artwork.
-You can find outdoor art printed on waterproof materials.
+Lastly, don’t shy away from canvas artwork.
+Did you know you can find outdoor art printed on waterproof materials?
 These pieces are durable and can withstand moisture and humidity.

 If you don’t plan on using your patio for long stretches of time, you can always cover your furniture.

-Leave your waterproof outdoor cushions in place.
-Furniture covers protect them too and that way you can still use your patio furniture when you have a sunny day during the winter.
+To make things more convenient, you can buy waterproof outdoor cushions that you can leave in place rain or shine, so long as you look after them.
+This way, you can still use your patio furniture when you have a sunny day during the winter.